Item number: Impact

 On 21 July 2005, Indian parliament passed a bill to ban dance bars in Maharashtra.
 Criticizing the bill and supporting the dancers, Flavia Agnes said that bar dancing cannot be termed as vulgar, what they are doing is an imitation of what item girls are doing in films, they work there out of their own choice.

 As one writer put it, "On paper, item numbers form the perfect formula for female sexual empowerment.
 In reality, they mostly result in the most blatant objectification.
 Camera angles zoom in over gyrating hips and linger over bare waists as blatantly as the eyes of the ogling men with no subtlety.
 The gaze in these dance numbers presents itself as vaguely voyeuristic, at best.
 There is a very deliberate implication present; that the item girl is not only inviting the leers and jeers, but she is also enjoying them."

 In 2013, the Central Board of Film Certification issued a resolution declaring that item songs will now be rated as adult content and will not be allowed to be shown on television channels.

+Outside Indian Movies

+Pakistani film industry Lollywood has recently adopted the concept of adding item songs to boost the success of commercial films.
+In 2014 Mehwish Hayat debuted in the big screen for the first time in an item number Billi in the film Na Maloom Afraad.
+She also did another item number Gangster Guriya in the movie Baaji.
+Actress Urwa Hocane appeared in the song Pretty face in the film Tich Button.
+In the year 2015 Ayesha Omar performed in the song Trutti frutti for the film Karachi Se Lahore.
+In the second part of the film Na Maloom Afraad the item number Kaif o Suroor was performed by Sadaf Kanwal.